21 Jun, 2019 19:30 - 22:00

 Thomasin Gulgec and Estela Merlos:

 Blind spots is a dance work about undoing habits and resistance.
 Exploring the idea of returning to something less familiar and more uncertain.
 Where space and time can encourage us to abandon expectations, feel more, and remind us of our playful pasts.
 In a world full of reactivity and immediacy, where are the elusive and forgotten ways to connect?
-Created and performed by Swindon Dance Associate artists Estela Merlos and Thomasin Gülgeç in collaboration with interdisciplinary composer and performer Joseph Currie.
+Created and performed by Swindon Dance Associate artists Estela Merlos and Thomasin Gülgeç in collaboration with interdisciplinary composer and performer Joseph Kay.